mindspore-ai/mindspore/model_zoo/official/cv/resnet_thor/README.md

 "lr_end_epoch": 70,               # learning rate end epoch value
 "damping_init": 0.03,             # damping init value for Fisher information matrix "damping_decay": 0.87,            # damping decay rate
-"frequency": 834,                 # the step interval to update second-order information matrix
+"frequency": 834,                 # the step interval to update second-order information matrix(should be divisor of the steps of per epoch)
 ```
 - Parameters for GPU
 ```